wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-flywheel-walkthrough.rst

          :linenos:
          :lineno-start: 57

-Bringing it all together: LinearSystemLoop
+Bringing it All Together: LinearSystemLoop
 ------------------------------------------

 LinearSystemLoop combines our system, controller, and observer that we create earlier.
 The constructor shown will also instantiate a ``PlantInversionFeedforward``.